Evacuations ordered for multiple towns as large grass fires burn in Boulder County

 The National Weather Service in Boulder said the fires are spreading quickly and called the conditions "life threatening" for people in Superior and Louisville.

 An evacuation order was issued for all residents in Superior just before 1 p.m.
-Louisville residents were ordered to evacuate an hour later.
+Louisville residents were ordered to evacuate an hour later, except for the areas of Old Town and north of South Boulder Road.
 In addition to official notices, anyone who can see any of the fires is asked to evacuate immediately.

+Centura Health said in a late afternoon statement that it had evacuated all patients from Avista Adventist Hospital in Louisville.
+Patients were either discharged or transferred to Longmont United Hospital or St. Anthony North.

 Multiple residences in Broomfield are under pre-evacuation orders, including the Caliber at Flatirons Apartments, Retreat at Flatirons Apartments, Terracina of Broomfield Apartment, Vantage Point Apartment, Holiday Inn Express and Hyatt House hotel.